Why I Stopped Intermittent Fasting

 During this time, I felt incredible.
 I was clear-headed, and I had tons of energy.

-I was fully convinced of the healing power of intermittent fasting, and no one would have been able to convince me otherwise.
+I was fully convinced of the healing power of intermittent fasting, and no one could have convinced me otherwise.

 I was working out 5-6 days a week.
 Physically, I was in great shape, and all seemed right in the world………until it didn’t.